nezzd/regress/README.md

 # decision-kit

-Tree-based library, with branching criteria based on Gini impurity.
+Decision tree from scratch, implementation and accuracy comparison with branching criteria based on Gini impurity.

 Gini = 1 - Σ (Pi)² for i=1 to number of classes